iamanigeeit/DDW2023/docs/04-oop/oop.md

     # setter method
     @name.setter
     def name(self, value):
+        if isinstance(value, str) and value != "":
             self._name = value
 ```
 Notice a few things here:
-- We no longer have the line which calls the function `property()`.
+- We no longer have the line which calls `property()`.
-- You may wonder, how do we define the name of our property.
+- How do we define the name of our property?
 The answer is that the method name under the decorator `@property` defines the name of our property.
-- Since by default a property must have a getter function, the function decorated by `@property` is the getter method.
+- By default, a property must have a getter function.
+The function with the decorator `@property` is the getter method.
 - To create the setter, we need to specify which property this setter belongs, so the syntax specifies the name of the property, i.e. `@name.setter`.

 In the following section, we will use the syntax using the function decorator instead of calling the `property()` function.